-Atmospheric Pollution and Air quality
+Atmospheric Pollution and Rural Air quality

 Though clean air is a basic requirement of human health and well-being along with land and water.
 However, the air pollution not only poses a significant threat to human health and ecosystem but also a etc., climate, cryosphere, monsoon patterns, water cycle, agriculture and income.
 So air quality management and climate change mitigation are two inexorably linked environmental challenges of the twenty- rst century.
 The issue of air quality and atmospheric pollution need to be addressed through the consideration of energy production and consumption patterns globally, regionally and locally as the sources are mainly associated with these processes.